cklewar/form3_rest_api_client/README.md

 ```

 # Testing
-Be well tested to the level you would expect in a commercial environment.
+* Have tests that run from docker-compose up
-Have tests that run from docker-compose up - our reviewers will run docker-compose up to assess if your tests pass.
+* Uur reviewers will run docker-compose up to assess if your tests pass.

 ## Unit
 Unit test coverage is not complete.
 Approach is to catch as many use cases / corner cases as possible.
 At least every function / method should be unit tested.